 Computers are useful to process many values, not just one or two.
 So, how do you memorize many values?
 If you know you have three values, you can put the first one in a variable called x, the second one in another variable y, and the third one in z.
 But you can immediately see that that doesn't work for many values.
 In fact, it doesn't even work for a few values if you don't know how many you have.

-What you want is what you often see in mathematical expressions where you refer to a sequence of numbers $A = a_1, a_2, ..., a_i, ..., a_n$.
-In Python, you can do that with an array.
+What you want is what you often see in mathematical expressions where you have a collection of elements a_1, a_2, \ldots, a_n and you refer to each element a_i by its numeric index i.
+In Python, you can do the same with an array.
 In fact, we have already seen an example of an array before, remember?
+You don't?
+Okay, no problem.
+It's a good exercise: go back through the text and see if you spot the array.
+Do it!
 Anyway, here's another one (in a Python shell):